apiquality/.github/profile/README.md

 ## Releases
-### v2.5 (dic 2024)
+### v2.7 (Feb 2025)
-- Improve the IA APis using api template
+- Display of the APi file
-- Add properties to domain
+- Configuration parameter of the online validator with spectral
-- Deploy in Wso2 with a graphical mode
+- Newman's execution history
-- Add  success and wrong properties to openapi2postman
+- New API download option in api display screen
-- Reconfigure the screens for linking third parties components.
+- New quality testing step after deployments
-- New spectral rules implementation (OAR076) and get better configuration
+- New sonarapi-rules implemented

 ## Roadmap
 The next releases are:

-### v2.6 (Feb 2025)
+### v2.8 (Mar 2025)
 - Use spectral as alternative doSonarAPI
 - Integrate with OWASP Zap to scan api vulnerabilities
 - Deploy API Portal without API Managers